gyalpodongo/EPN_robotics/README.md

 source setup.sh
 ```

 This process may take a while due to all the steps it follows as downloading datasets, formatting them and installing the Vision-Graphics deep learning ToolKit developed for EPN.
+You won't need to downlaod any of the weights/datasets below if you run `setup.sh` succesfully.

 ## Experiments